THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

 Reb Yisroel looked at him sternly and responded, "That is unacceptable!
 Aishess Ish is a Dioraisa.
 However, do you have any children I can sleep with instead?"

-To which the Eskimo responded: "Rebbe, I knew you were here for a fundraiser, but I did not know it was an NCSY event.
-Or are you raising money for Yeshiva Torah Temimah in Brooklyn?
+To which the eskimo responded: "Rebbe, I knew you were here for a fundraiser, but I did not know it was a Yeshiva Toirah Temimah event.
 Please forgive me!"

 So, unfortunately, a scant few members of our community still like to keep up the tradition of Yitzchak Avinu.
-So next time you are tempted to poke fun at the Catholic Church, hold your tongue until you have investigated your own youth organization.
+So next time you are tempted to poke fun at the Catholic Church, hold your tongue until you have investigated your own community.